 In Wisconsin the seller of a vehicle is responsible for removing the vehicle’s license plates before selling the vehicle to another individual.
 You are responsible for contacting the Wisconsin Department of Transportation to clear up this matter.
 The Eau Claire Police Department does not have the ability to remedy issues involving vehicle title and registration.

 What are the legal parking distances from crosswalks, driveways, fire hydrants, and other vehicles?

 State Statute requires all vehicles park no closer than 15 feet from a crosswalk, 4 feet from a driveway unless otherwise indicated by a sign, 10 feet from a fire hydrant unless otherwise indicated by a sign, or 2 feet from the front or back of other vehicles.
 In the third ward/university parking district City Ordinance requires all vehicles to park no closer than 20 feet from a fire hydrant or 8 feet of an entrance to a private road or driveway.

 When is a posted private parking lot enforced?

-The property owner or designee of a privately posted parking lot can contact the Eau Claire Police Department at his or her discretion to have vehicles ticketed and/or towed from the lot.
+The property owner or designee of a privately posted parking lot may contact a towing service directly to have an illegally parked vehicle removed.